 Approach & Philosophy

-I am a passionate advocate for empowering clients and families through a collaborative and strengths-based philosophy.
-I primarily work with teens and young adults navigating life’s challenges — whether that’s anxiety, depression, trauma, identity, big transitions, or simply figuring things out.
-I believe therapy should feel like a supportive space where individuals can feel safe to be themselves.
-My style is honest, compassionate, and collaborative — focused on helping clients tap into their own strengths and move toward meaningful change, rather than trying to “fix” them.
+I am a passionate advocate for empowering people through a collaborative and strengths-based philosophy.
+I believe therapy should be a supportive and non-judgmental space where individuals can feel safe to be themselves.
+My style is warm, honest, and compassionate — focused on helping you tap into your own strengths and move toward meaningful change, rather than trying to “fix” you.
+My approach to therapy is grounded in humanistic values and an anti-oppressive lens.
+I see you as a whole person, shaped by your experiences, culture, and context — not a set of problems to solve.

-My approach is grounded in anti-oppressive and trauma-informed care and built around evidence-based practices like Dialectical Behavior Therapy (DBT), Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), and attachment-based therapy.
-I tailor sessions to fit each client's needs and goals – whether they are looking for skills to manage emotions, process past experiences, engage in offense-specific treatment for probation, or simply needing a trusted adult to talk to.
+I use evidence-based practices like Dialectical Behavior Therapy (DBT), Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), and attachment-based therapy.
+Sessions are tailored to fit each person's needs and goals – whether you are looking for skills to strengthen your emotional regulation, process past experiences, engage in offense-specific treatment for probation, or simply need a trusted person to talk to.

-I got into this work because I believe young people deserve to be heard, supported, and taken seriously — especially when the systems around them haven’t always done that.
-Over the years, I’ve had the privilege of walking alongside teens and young adults during some of their hardest and most transformative moments.
+I got into social work because I believe young people deserve to be heard, supported, and taken seriously — especially when the systems around them haven’t always done that.
+Over the years, I’ve had the privilege of walking alongside teens and emerging adults during some of their hardest and most transformative moments.

 Since 2015, I’ve worked with young people from many different backgrounds — including those involved with the juvenile justice or child welfare systems, and those who aren’t.
 I’ve supported clients in residential care, corrections, and outpatient settings, and I bring that experience into every session with empathy and zero judgment.

-I am especially passionate about working with transition-age youth (16–25) — who have experienced justice system involvement and are working towards reintegrating successfully back into the community.
+I am especially passionate about working with emerging adults who have experienced justice system involvement and are working towards reintegrating successfully back into the community.

 I received my Master’s in Social Work with a focus on children, youth, and families from Portland State University and I’m a Licensed Clinical Social Worker and a Certified Clinical Sexual Offense Therapist practicing in Oregon.